TheDeanLab/navigate/docs/source/intermediate.rst

   tissue is present if signal is above the Otsu threshold of the stack of images acquired.

-In this example, if any plane meets the desired threshold, the feature will return ``True`` and it will be acquired.
-If no plane meets the desired threshold, the feature will return ``False``
+In this example, if any plane meets the desired threshold, the feature will return ``true`` and it will be acquired.
+If no plane meets the desired threshold, the feature will return ``false``

 Now, right-click ``DetectTissueInStackAndReturn`` and press :guilabel:`Insert After`.
 Click the new tile and change it to